 Deleting existing books – the system user will have the ability to delete books from the books list.
 By clicking on the button, the user will be asked if he wants to delete that record.
 If he confirms that action, the record will be deleted and will no longer exist;

 Ability to view the books’ details – the system user will have the ability to view the details of a book by clicking on the “Details” button.
 He will be redirected to a new screen with the details of the selected book.

+There is no informamation about hyperling “Back to list” from the provided Mock-ups

 Mock-Ups